bjoerrrn/storj-system-health.sh/README.md

 this linux shell script checks, if a storage node (from the [storj](https://www.storj.io) project) runs into errors and alerts the operator by discord push messages as well as emails.

 **list of features:**
+* multinode support
+* optionally discord and/or mail alerts
 * emails containg an excerpt of the relevant error log message
 * if the debug mode is used, disk usage of the mounted data storage disk mount point
 * alerts in case a threshold of repair gets/puts and downloads/uploads are reached